 It’s up to the President to propose solutions that are agreeable to the GOP-controlled House?
 Like when he proposed the new health-care plan that was, in fact, the plan Mitt Romney had instituted in Massachusetts?
 Perhaps he meant that the President should propose a budget plan where he guts government services but continues to maintain the Bush tax cuts that have so greatly contributed to our current deficit.

 He wants the President to move to the political center?
 Maybe someone should tell him that the President has never moved from the center.
 It was McConnell’s own party that went so much to the right that they are completely wrong for the majority of Americans.
 Lastly, in the most hypocritical of all statements, he declares that they’ll be there to meet him half way.
 How does he plan to meet the President half way when compromise has become a 4-letter word to Republicans, when they feel that compromise means that they don’t budge from their positions while the President must do exactly what the GOP wants?

 There are just no words to describe how disgusted I am with McConnell’s words and his attitude.
 We don’t need this kind of Senator in Congress, the kind that can’t wait, even one day, to spew division even when this has cost his party Senate seats and a Presidential election.
 Frank Rich is right.
 An Obama win will push the GOP even further to the right.

 Mitch McConnell needs to go.
 I for one cannot wait until the 2014 midterm elections so that we can kick out this pompous ass.
-In fact, I’m making it my #1 priority to give him just two more years.
-McConnell might not know me, but there are around 65 million people who voted for President Obama who know exactly who he is.
+In fact, I’m making it my #1 priority to ensure that after 2014, he won’t serve another term as senator.
+McConnell might not know me or the 65 million people who voted for President Obama , but we know exactly who he is.